rajdeep2898/file_compressor/README.md

 > Exchange co-ordinates between files by reducing the file size for intermediate file.

 This is a Node application.
-You require latest version on node and npm installed.
+You require the latest version of node and npm installed.

 # Quick Start 🚀